 Hemovigilance systems worldwide have established diagnostic criteria for definitions of TACO.
-Two hemovigilance system definitions-from the International Society for Blood Transfusion (ISBT) and the Centers for Disease Control and Prevention (CDC)-are summarized in Table 2; both require that symptoms occur within 6 12 hours of the completion of the transfusion.28,29 These hemovigilance systems, among others, provide clinical, radiographic, and laboratory criteria for diagnosis of TACO, as well as criteria for establishing definitive diagnoses as opposed to probable or possible diagnoses.
-The current ISBT diagnostic criteria for TACO are employed by other hemovigilance systems (such as i.e., the Serious Hazards of Transfusion in the UK).
-Of note, the ISBT is currently considering revisions for their TACO diagnostic criteria.
+Two hemovigilance system definitions-from the International Society for Blood Transfusion (ISBT) and the Centers for Disease Control and Prevention (CDC)-are summarized in Table 2;

+both require that symptoms occur within 12 hours of the transfusion.28,29 These hemovigilance systems, among others, provide clinical, radiographic, and laboratory criteria for diagnosis of TACO.
+The current ISBT diagnostic criteria for TACO are employed by other hemovigilance systems (i.e., as the Serious Hazards of Transfusion in the UK).